Awards and Scholarships

 L-R: Julie McCrossin, Bronwyn Hilder (ASMIRT President), Graham Tidswell, Jennie Baxter, Carolyn Astill (2017 Life Member recipient), Rachel Kearvell.

 Varian Award – Rachel Kearvell.
 Awarded to a radiation therapist who has made a significant contribution to the field of radiation therapy.
 To learn more about the Varian Award, click here.
-Nominations for the 2019 Varian Award close Sunday 29 September 2019.
+Nominations for the 2020 Varian Award will open August 2020.

 Advanced Practitioner Award - Teagan Wilde.
 This is the first time this award has been given in Australia.
 Awarded to members of the Australian Society of Medical Imaging and Radiation Therapy who have met the criteria of Advanced Practice as defined by the ASMIRT Board of Directors.